khaors/geocompr/main.md

 Note the warning that informs us that the result has limited use because distances in geographic CRSs are in degrees, rather than meters or some other suitable measure of distance.
-The consequences of a failure to work on projected data are illustrated in Figure \@ref(fig:crs-buf): note how the buffer is dramatically elongated in the north-south direction due to the thinning of the vertical lines of longitude towards the Earth's poles.
+The consequences of a failure to work on projected data are illustrated in Figure \@ref(fig:crs-buf): note how the buffer is elongated in the north-south direction.
+This because lines of longitude converge towards the Earth's poles.

 ```r